keu/docs/software/faq.md

 ## Networking

-### Does Astronomer require any ports/services to be configured in order to operate?
-Does it require us to provide an IP?
+### Do ports or services need to be configured when installing Astronomer Software?
+Do I need to provide an IP address?

 Yes.
 You must provide an IP for the NAT gateway to access the Astronomer and Airflow user interfaces, and also to interact with the platform with the astro-cli tool.
 Reviewing our Terraform scripts and installation guides are helpful to better understand this requirement.